Bronze Head of Queen Tete, Bini Edo, Benin, Nigeria

 Despite the disappearance of the Benin kingdom, the Yoruba people living on its territory continued to produce artwork inspired by the great royal art of Benin.

 Provenance: From the heirs of a private collector in Belgium.
 Where the collector got the head from is unknown.

 Condition: The head is in perfect condition and appears in a dark patinated copper/bronze color.
-No bumps, the base lacks a small piece to the left.
+No bumps, the base lacks a small piece to the right.

 Suzanne Preston Blier, Art and Risk in Ancient Yoruba: Ife History, Politics, and Identity c.1300, Cambridge University Press, 2015.

 John Mack (ed), Africa, Arts and Cultures, London, 2005

 Editha Platte, Bronze Head from Ife, British Museum Press, 2010